Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 \section{Cofibrant resolutions for $\Lambda$-operads in spectra}

-For any 1-reduced operad $\calO$ in $\Sp$ (i.e.\ an operad $\calO(0) = \calO(1) = *$), we introduce an alternative definitions of the Boardman--Vogt resolution $W_{l}\calO$ and the bar construction $\mathcal{B}_{l}(\calO)$ of $\calO$.
-After that, we prove that the leveled bar resolution of $\calO$ is isomorphic to the cooperad of the indecomposable elements $\Ind(W\calO)$.
-In the last section, we show that the Boardman--Vogt resolution is also isomorphic to the cobar-bar construction related to $\calO$.
+For any 1-reduced operad $\calO$ in $\Sp$ (i.e.\ an operad $\calO(0) = \calO(1) = *$), we introduce alternative (leveled) definitions of the Boardman--Vogt resolution $W_{l}\calO$ and the bar construction $\mathcal{B}_{l}(\calO)$ of $\calO$.
+After that, we prove that the leveled bar resolution of $\calO$ is isomorphic to the cooperad of the indecomposable elements $\Ind(W_{l}\calO)$ .
+In the last section, we show that the Boardman--Vogt resolution is also weakly equivalent to the cobar-bar construction related to $\calO$.
 Throughout this section all (co)operads will be considered over the category of spectra.